|

 The Marine Mammal Center

-Islands in the Bering Sea.
-Smaller rookeries (breeding grounds) exist on the Kuril Islands North of Japan, Robben Island in the Sea of Okhotsk, and on San Miguel Island off Southern California.
-Northern fur seals live almost all of the time in the open ocean, and only use certain offshore islands for pupping and breeding.
-They rarely come ashore except during these times, and are almost never ...
+Channel Islands of California, although the main breeding colonies are in the Pribilof and Commander Islands in the Bering Sea.
+Smaller rookeries (breeding grounds) exist on the Kuril Islands North of Japan ... live almost all of the time in the open ocean, and only use certain offshore islands for pupping and breeding.
+They rarely come ashore except during these times, and are almost ...